Photo: Team SunTile, from Honolulu, Hawai’i

 1st Place – SunTile

 This team looked to the Saharan silver ant’s ability to reflect light, the desert scorpion’s ability to withstand sandstorms with its erosion-preventing exoskeleton, and the honeybee’s hexagonal honeycomb shape to create the SunTile.
 This innovation fits on roofs in a hexagonal pattern, and is covered in grooves to withstand erosion and microscopic prisms to reflect the sun, creating a long-lasting, sustainable way for desert homes to stay cool.

 2nd Place – Coolest Building on the Block

 This team wanted to create a better way to cool computer rooms, which generate a lot of heat.
 After studying how jackrabbits use their ears to stay cool in extreme heat, they developed a pipe system that uses flowing water in order to cool computer rooms without the use of HFC-spewing air conditioning units.

 3rd Place – Team SS

 This team was so eager to reduce the effects of the built environment on climate change, that they came up with TWO solutions.
-The first is to create shelters that are environmentally-friendly, low cost, and address climate change by constructing them out of vines, using scaffolding made out of a biodegradable material.
-The vines absorb CO2 and make use of local materials, preventing climate impacts from transporting traditional building materials.
+The first is an environmentally-friendly, low-cost shelter that is constructed out of vines that grow on a scaffolding made out of a biodegradable material.
+The vines absorb CO2 and make use of local materials, preventing climate impacts resulting from transporting traditional building materials.
 The second solution is to create a self-healing building by using fungal spores in building blocks, inspired by how white blood cells respond to protect open wounds from bacteria.
 This would prevent building material from being wasted due to breakage or needing excess material for repairs.